poorv5/Eterna-AI/README.md

 ```
 ## Accuracy Benchmarking

-Accuracy benchmarking is done in the Jupyter Notebook [Accuracy_Benchmarking.ipynb](https://github.com/lamm-mit/LifeGPT/blob/main/Accuracy_Benchmarking.ipynb).
-For varying combinations of epochs and temperatures, LifeGPT's inferences (predictions) for the next-game-state (NGS) in Life are compared to GT data in the testing dataset, and an accuracy score is calculated.
-This is only demonstrated for the version of LifeGPT trained on broad-entropy data.
-Data from this script are recorded in [model_accuracy_results.csv](https://github.com/lamm-mit/LifeGPT/blob/main/model_accuracy_results.csv)
+Accuracy benchmarking is done in the Jupyter Notebook [Accuracy_Benchmarking.ipynb](https://github.com/lamm-mit/Eterna-AI/blob/main/Accuracy_Benchmarking.ipynb).
+For varying combinations of epochs and temperatures, Eterna-AI's inferences (predictions) for the next-game-state (NGS) in Life are compared to GT data in the testing dataset, and an accuracy score is calculated.
+This is only demonstrated for the version of Eterna-AI trained on broad-entropy data.
+Data from this script are recorded in [model_accuracy_results.csv](https://github.com/lamm-mit/Eterna-AI/blob/main/model_accuracy_results.csv)

 The following is an image of the training performance (cross-entropy loss vs. epoch) and model accuracy on the testing set.